-“The company—like a number of other companies that got established in the early years of green tech—is currently in the midst of the difficult transition from being an interesting science experiment to acting as a sustainable commercial enterprise,” according to the Forbes article.
+“The company—like a number of other top companies that got established in the early years of green tech—is currently in the midst of the difficult transition from being an interesting science experiment to acting as a sustainable commercial enterprise,” according to the Forbes article.
 “The $125 million—a combination of incentives, loans and money–will help the company build a factory in China capable of producing 400 megawatt hour worth of batteries a year by the end of 2012.
 A deal with an auto manufacturer may be unfurled soon.”

 The Forbes article goes on, saying that Boston-Power has inked contracts with large companies, but mostly for token projects.
 Saab, the troubled Swedish carmaker, is its biggest announced car customer.

 “The bright spot has been a deal to supply batteries for a line of business notebooks from Asus, a contract manufacturer that graduated to a brand name in PCs a few years ago,” according to the story.

 But then there’s this little caveat: “Other warning signs.
 Drop-in CEO Kevin Schmid, who took over the company in February, the CFO and a few other execs recently left Boston-Power.”